THK Tonic Herbs Guide

 It has been demonstrated that human intellectual activity can be enhanced and work efficiency increased by consuming Schizandra.
 Various tests have shown that moderate therapeutic doses of Schizandra can improve various activities requiring concentration, fine coordination, sensitivity and endurance.
 The tests in humans confirming Schizandra’s efficacy in these areas range from threading needles to running marathons.

 Human studies have also shown that Schizandra can improve vision, even enlarging the field of vision, and can improve hearing.
 It also improves the discrimination ability of the skin receptors.
 It has been determined that this increased sensitivity is due to improved function of the central nervous system’s ability to analyze data flowing to it from the peripheral sensors.

-Shitake mushroom is a potent immune modulating herb.
+Shiitake mushroom is a potent immune modulating herb.
 It contains the beta-glucan type of polysaccharides that have been found to bolster the immune response of humans.
-Shitake also helps reduce blood lipids and “bad” cholesterol.
-Shitake is widely used as a food, though it is also available as a food supplement.
+Shiitake also helps reduce blood lipids and “bad” cholesterol.
+Shiitake is widely used as a food, though it is also available as a food supplement.

 Siberian Ginseng is an incredibly important and popular tonic herb.
 It is another relative of true ginseng, though it shows no physical resemblance to Panax Ginseng.
 Wild Eleutherococcus senticosis grows widely in Siberia,Mongolia and Northeastern China.
 It is famous as an adaptogenic herb, thus aiding in handling of stress.
 It has been used for centuries to increase physical and mental endurance, to build blood and to improve memory.
 It is now widely used to regulate blood sugar levels, and is especially popular among athletes and those who work hard.
 It is perhaps the most popular herb in the world among martial arts practitioners.